| | | | | | | | | | |

 • Add green peas to make Maharashtrian flower vatana rassa.
 The peas add an extra burst of juicy sweetness to the dish.
 Traditionally, people add peas to replace the potato, but you can use all three!

-• Use less chili for a milder, toned-down version of this spicy potato cauliflower curry recipe.
-Also, opt for gentler chili powder, like deggi mirch or Kashmiri chili powder
+• Use less chilli for a milder, toned-down version of this spicy potato cauliflower curry recipe.
+Also, opt for gentler chilli powder, like deggi mirch or Kashmiri chilli powder

 • Use less water to make a dry curry rather than a liquid rassa.
 This adaptation is called “sukhi bhaji.”